-If the FlexNet inventory agent has uncovered any Oracle services running on the local device (and, for UNIX-like target devices, only when the FlexNet inventory agent is running as root), a second .ndi.gz file of Oracle inventory is also generated, and saved in the same directory (an uncompressed version is not saved).
+If the FlexNet inventory agent has uncovered any Oracle services running on the local device (and, for UNIX-like target devices that have the FlexNet inventory agent running in the full privilege default operation mode, only when the FlexNet inventory agent is running as root), a second .ndi.gz file of Oracle inventory is also generated, and saved in the same directory (an uncompressed version is not saved).
 As well, the Oracle discovery is reported in an uncompressed .disco file, saved in the Discovery directory (a peer of the Inventories directory in the uploads set).
 Since the behavior of the installed FlexNet inventory agent is not controlled by inventory rules set in the web interface, this Oracle discovery and inventory does not rely on those rules, and will occur even when no rules for Oracle inventory collection exist, provided that: